 - The benefit of compounded returns is included

-We estimate a recovery rate of around 40% (depending on security offered) and so the forecast bad debt level is estimated to be between 4% and 8% though may be higher or lower, depending on investment habits.
+We estimate a recovery rate of around 40% (depending on security offered) and so the forecast bad debt level is estimated to be between 3% and 7% though may be higher or lower, depending on lending habits.

-Compounding your returns by reinvesting your interest earnings is one of the best ways to maximise your returns.
-Please also be aware that historic gross returns may not be available in the future as they are symptomatic of demand and supply.
+Compounding your returns by lending your interest earnings is one of the best ways to maximise your returns.